 In spite of such risk, most citizens are not so interested in global environmental issues but are rather concerned about local issues related to their lives and livelihoods.
-Considering this dissonance in environmental consciousness, we aim to develop a framework for adaptive governance of sustainable watershed systems (Fig. 1).
+Considering this dissonance in environmental consciousness, we aim to develop a framework for adaptive watershed governance to enhance social-ecological health of watershed system (Fig. 1).

-We facilitate stakeholder engagement in multi-level and multi-scale governance in order to enhance biodiversity, nutrient cycling and human well-being, according to our hypothesis that these are the three primary components for sustainability of social-ecological system and, like gears, also interdependently linked in community activities (Fig. 2).
-We begin with action research to empower members of each community within a watershed to conserve indigenous environmental icon, defined as indigenous nature with special significance to local life and livelihood (Process A in Fig. 2).
+We facilitate stakeholder engagement in community activities in order to enhance biodiversity, nutrient cycling and human well-being, according to our hypothesis that these are three components essential to the social-ecological health of watershed system and, like gears, also interdependently linked into community activities (Fig. 2).
+We begin with action research to empower members of each community within a watershed to conserve indigenous environmental icons, defined as indigenous nature with special significance to local life and livelihood (Process 1 in Fig. 2).
 As the value of engaging in such conservation efforts is shared among community members, community-based well-being is altered and reinforced through bonding social capitals in a positive feedback of biodiversity conservation and biodiversity-driven nutrient cycling.

-If such community activities enhance nutrient cycling at the watershed scale, they can stimulate strong collective public interest in ecosystem services.
-In disseminating our scientific understanding of the community dimensions of nutrient cycling in watershed-based societies, our project will facilitate social involvement in conservation activities as well as green consumption of local products by non-community members who appreciate the public interests.
-Such links accumulate bridging social capital and increase economic incentives (Process B in Fig. 2).
-With increased public interest in conservation activities, community members may also gain institutional support from local governments.
+If such community activities enhance nutrient recycling at the watershed scale, they may benefit a variety of stakeholders other than the community members in ways not easily registered by local cultural values but inspired by the social-ecological health of watershed system.
+In disseminating our scientific understanding of the community dimensions of nutrient recycling, our project will facilitate social involvement in conservation activities as well as green consumption of local products by non-community members who appreciate social-ecological health.
+Such links accumulate bridging social capital and increase economic incentives (Process 2 in Fig. 2).
+With this scientific knowledge, community members may also gain institutional support from local governments.
 Such integration of local and scientific knowledge further enhances community-based well-being, and leads to empowerment of community activities.

-To test this hypothesis, we apply our governance approach to two extreme systems in Asia: the Lake Biwa Watershed (Japan) and the Laguna de Bay Watershed (Philippines).
+To investigate this positive feedback process, we compare consequences of our watershed governance activities in two extreme watersheds in Asia: the Lake Biwa Watershed (Japan) and the Laguna de Bay Watershed (Philippines).
 The former is an infrastructure-oriented society and the latter a high-nutrient loading society.

 In the Laguna de Bay Watershed, in contrast, recent economic development has led to expansion of residential areas into the mid-stream area of the Silan-Santa Rosa sub-watershed.
-In downstream urban areas, nutrient loadings and eutrophication have led to serious loss of biodiversity (Fig. 3).
-At present, people within the watershed are dependent on groundwater resources for drinking and irrigation and therefore highly concerned about groundwater overexploitation and pollution.
-In FR3, we will disseminate the results of our research to discuss the solution strategy for these groundwater issues with a variety of stakeholders within this watershed.
-We will also conduct the action research to empower the midstream community to conserve a communal spring as an indigenous environmental icon (Photos 2).
+In downstream urban areas, nutrient loadings and eutrophication have led to significant loss of biodiversity.
+At present, people within the watershed are dependent on groundwater resources for drinking and irrigation and they are therefore highly concerned about groundwater overexploitation and pollution.
+Following our assessment of groundwater pollution, a watershed forum will be organized as a platform to discuss sustainable and fair use of groundwater resources.
+We will also conduct the action research to empower the mid-stream community to conserve a communal spring as an indigenous environmental icon (Photos 2).

-In developed societies, sewage treatment and tap water infrastructure systems have reduced eutrophication and led to greater comfort and convenience.
+In developed societies, sewage treatment and tap water infrastructure systems have reduced eutrophication and improved comfort and convenience.
 Environmental consciousness, however, has receded from the nature of wetlands.
 What enhances our well-being?
 Is it enhanced by infrastructure?
-We want to seek answers to these questions together with a variety of stakeholders.▲PAGE TOP
+Our research seeks answers to these questions together with a variety of stakeholders.